DevExpress/XAF-Blazor-Kubernetes-example/README.md

 ```
 For more information about how to set up development certificates in this case, see the [Microsoft documentation](https://learn.microsoft.com/en-us/aspnet/core/security/docker-compose-https?view=aspnetcore-7.0#macos-or-linux).

 There is also another way to support HTTPS with Docker Compose.
-You can add a container with the Nginx reverse proxy.
-Here is the Dockerfile for Nginx container (`Dockerfile.Nginx`):
+You can add a container with the Nginx reverse proxy - the Dockerfile for Nginx container is available here (`Dockerfile.Nginx`):

 ```
 FROM nginx:latest